sileod/xpflow/README.md

 This involves repetition, low readability and it gets messy when you nest many loops.
 It is possible to represent experiments with dictionaries where some values that are lists, but you would have to implement custom functions to take care of them.

-`xpflow` allows a concise, readable, and framework-agnostic formulation of experiments by using classes.
+`xpflow` allows a concise, readable, composable, and framework-agnostic formulation of experiments by using classes.
 You can specify the global hyperparameters into a base class, and make subclasses experiments to check the influence of some parameters, e.g. a learning rate.
 Lists of values are used to denote multiple values to try for a given parameter.
 All combinations will be generated in the form of EasyDict objects.
 You can use a list of lists to represent values that should actually be lists.

 ### Installation
 ```